 When Udagis came back around to asking if they wanted to take the job, Mikah asked if they could get a loaner ship to fly during the mission?
 The Lead Scout said "No" and reminded her the crew were only being offered the job because they had a ship that could handle the distances.
 Even the Hotel California wouldn't have qualified.
 Nodding, Mikah asked, "If, when we get back, the ship is damaged..."
 She was cut off as Jocelynn asked, "free repairs?"
 Udagis simply said, "No." In a surprised tone, both Mikah and Emkir asked, "No??" and Mikah added, "You're not going to repair the ship when we get back?"
 Her question was more confused than angry.

 Udagis explained to them that they were being offered a contract, but it would be up to them to keep their ship intact or deal with any repairs that were required.
 He also reminded them he'd said the IISS couldn't even guarantee they'd come back from the mission at all?
 So, there were no repairs or replacements offered or accounted for in the contract.
-Realizing this could cost not only millions or tens of millions of credits, or even risk losing the ship entirely, Mikah looked at Udagis and said, "No!"
+Seeing this could cost not only millions or tens of millions of credits, but even risk losing the ship entirely, Mikah looked at Udagis and said, "No!"
 Udagis guessed, and felt correctly, when he asked, "You're not going to take the job?"
 For the first time in the conversation, Udagis looked disappointed.

 When the crew realized there was nothing protecting their ship and there were no offers of repairs, that changed almost every opinion.
 Rol still thought it sounded like a good idea, but everyone else was more concerned about losing what was for them, a brand-new ship.
 And Mikah was against going tens of millions of credits in debt if they did manage to get back and had to take out massive loans to make repairs.
 Disappointed but firm, Udagis said he and the Scout Service could not offer any mitigation on repair costs.